bennylope/django-organizations/docs/cookbook.rst

         account = models.ForeignKey('Account', related_name="document_links")
         document = models.ForeignKey('Document', unique=True)

-The linking model should in *most scenarios* enforce uniquness against the linked resource model to prevent multiple organizations from having access to the resource.
+The linking model should in *most scenarios* enforce uniqueness against the linked resource model to prevent multiple organizations from having access to the resource.

 Providing access may be a little less straightforward.
 You can use the related name